-- SamCart: Charges an on-going monthly subscription fee for as long as you use the service.
+- SamCart: Charges an ongoing monthly subscription fee.
 The cost ranges between $49 to $199 per month.

 The available payment processors for managing customer payments are different for each platform.

-- ThriveCart: Integrates with popular payment processors Authorize.net, PayPal, and Stripe.
-Using Stripe allows you to get paid via Apple Pay and Google Pay, too.
+- ThriveCart: Integrates with popular payment gateways PayPal, Stripe, and Authorize.net (using Stripe enables mobile payments: Apple Pay and Google Pay).

 If a cart’s design is critical to your requirements, there is a difference here.

 - ThriveCart: Template designs are a bit ‘last year’.
-Though they are perfectly functional and you can customize them.
+Though ThriveCart templates are perfectly functional and you can customize them.

-- SamCart: Focuses on the regular release of new, fresh templates and lets you customize them with their drag and drop builder.
-Keeping up-to-date with the latest trends in online digital sales.
+- SamCart: Release new template collections regularly and lets you customize them with their drag and drop builder.

 There is a slight difference here.

-- ThriveCart: No membership feature available (though integration with a third-party services is possible with Wislist Member, Member Mouse, & more).
+- ThriveCart: No membership feature available (though integration with a third-party service is possible with Wishlist Member, Member Mouse, & more).